 Next we need F, which is located on the third fret of the D string.
 Now on to G which is the fifth fret of the D string.
 To get to A, we need to move one string higher, to the G string.

 To come to our B, we need to move to the fourth fret of the G string.
 To bring it full circle, all we need to do is move up to the fifth fret of the G string for the note C.

 Now that we have the pattern, we need to learn how to connect it to another, similar pattern of the C Major scale.
 The way to do this is to find the next note of the scale, which would be D. We can find D on the third fret of the B string.
 Now, the same as before, we play the notes until we reach our tonic yet again.

 This will take our original C Major pattern (third and fifth frets of A string, second third and fifth frets of D string, second fourth and fifth frets of G string) and connect it to a whole new pattern (fifth fret of G string, third fifth and sixth frets of B string, fifth seventh and eighth frets of high E string).
 This gives us more range in which to play our simple C Major scale.

-Now that you know how to connect scale patterns, try taking some basic scale that you know, and connect them to new patterns of the same scale.
+Now that you know how to connect scale patterns, try taking some basic scales that you know, and connecting them to new patterns of the same scale.
 Have fun, and good luck!

 Jamplay is the GREATEST online guitar lesson resource that offers step-by-step videos in HD.
 They cover ALL genres of guitar styles and have exhaustive content for guitar players of any skill level.